benlau0402/learningGitP2/README.md

 #LearningGit

-This change is made on my laptop
+This change is made on my desktop